qobilidop/dotfiles/README.md

 ### Profiles

-Within each topic directory, there are configuration files named `{profile_name}.yaml`. `profile_name` is hierarchical, such `config.macos`.
-For this profile, its parent profile is `config`.
-Configurations in the parent profiles go into the child profile automatically.
+Within each topic directory, you would find configuration files named `{profile_name}.yaml`. `profile_name` is a hierarchical string, such `config.macos`.
+For this particular profile, its parent profile is `config`.
+Configurations in parent profiles always go into the child profile automatically.
 And child profile overwrites parent profile.

 I have defined the following profiles:
 - `config`